wltrdr/php_files_manager/README.md

 /!\ iSSUES TO SOLVE BEFORE FiNAL VERSiON /!\
 ---------------------------------------------

-    - Filenames containing double-apostrophes (") or urlEncoded cars (like %20)
+    - Filenames containing double-apostrophes (") or url-encoded characters (like %20)